agraham07/mixedMessages/README.md

 ## Usage

-This project must be ran locally with all the resource files downloaded to function properly.
+This project must be ran locally with all the resource files downloaded to function properly.<br>
 The first iteration does not contain a click event to go back to the landing page, must refresh in order to reset.